 Another district worth visiting, not least for food a little out of the ordinary, is along East 15th Street (especially in the area known as Cherry Street), which is not far from downtown.
 Although not quite as appealing as Brookside, there are, nonetheless, two or three good cafes for tea, coffee and light snacks; and Kilkenny’s Irish Pub, 1413 East 15th Street, serves Irish and English beers and sixty menu items at prices between those at Goldie’s and Charleston’s.
 One last location for interesting food is Brady Street just west of downtown.
 This area is emerging as an area with art galleries, cafes, restaurants and specialist shops, all of which are located in old buildings with an industrial or a commercial character.

 We know that one of Tulsa’s nicknames is “the buckle of the Bible Belt”, but we found the town a wonderful place to visit, and not just because of the cost effective accommodation or the excellent eating and drinking options.
-Downtown has some stunning buildings and, along the Arkansas River, a pretty park is popular with people who like to walk, run or, if so inclined, pick up a free bike to cycle along the extensive cycle paths.
+Downtown has some stunning buildings and, along the Arkansas River, a pretty park is popular with people who like to walk, run or pick up a free bike to cycle along the extensive cycle paths.
 Oh yes.
 If you have a car cross the Arkansas River, preferably on Interstate 44.
 The views are excellent.